 Robert Henson, Apprentice IT Practitioner at Liberty Speciality Steels

 Picking the right course is the first step in your IT and computing career!
-Whether you choose a full-time study programme and pick your own specialism, join one of our Employers Skills Academies or head straight into an Apprenticeship, we're sure to have something that suits you and your learning style.
+Whether you choose a full-time study programme and pick your own specialism, join one of our Employers Skills Academies, head straight into an Apprenticeship, or choose to study one of our brand new T Levels, we're sure to have something that suits you and your learning style.

 You’ll develop the practical skills and theoretical knowledge you need to make you stand out to employers.
 This could include learning to write code or mastering popular software applications that are often required of network or desktop support engineers.